I read most of RTIH's retail technology articles last week — Retail Technology Innovation Hub | ExBulletin

 10 retail technology investments that should be on your radar

-These brands are leading the way in delivering retail technology-powered experiences that go one step beyond customer expectations.
+These companies are leading the way in delivering customer-centric experiences and initiatives that leverage retail systems.

 Morrisons has finished 10% teacher discount and is focusing on More For Teachers Club